tomakazoo/ai-family-blog/src/content/posts/master-event-driven-architecture-kafka-series.md

 ## 📚 A Comprehensive Learning Journey

+> **💻 Language Note:** All code examples in this series are written in **C#**.
+Python implementations will be added in the future following the same patterns and concepts demonstrated here.

+> **🔧 Kafka Version:** This series uses **Kafka version 7.5.0 (Confluent Platform)**, which corresponds to **Apache Kafka 3.5.0**.
+The Confluent Platform image includes Kafka and additional tooling.
+This version still runs Zookeeper.
+In future updates, I will migrate to a version after 3.9 (which was the last version including Zookeeper).

 Alright, let's finally figure out this whole Event-Driven Kafka thing.

 Consider this your **7-part VIP pass** from **"What even is an event?"** to **"I can't believe this actually works in production."** We built the series we wish we'd had—so whether you're a newbie, a senior dev, or the on-call DevOps hero, you can stop guessing and start building.